nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

 The rules that are included are linked together with either the ncbv:or or ncbv:and property, which represents the logical operators OR and AND.
 The order of the rules associated with an ncbv:or or ncbv:and property is not important for technical validation purposes.
 However, if you want to improve readability, you can use nbcv:sequence to specify the order.

 __Example:__
 Representation rule: Managing Director alone or two members of the Board jointly.
+This can be seen as two Role Based Representation Rules linked together with an OR relationship:
+1. Managing Director alone OR
+2. Two members of the Board jointly.

 ```
 #The Composite Representation Rule
 :Rule5 a ncbv:CompositeRepresentationRule ;